yuhangwang/revised_propka/README.md

 ```
 propka -q -i A:100,B:100 output.json my.pdb md1.dcd
 ```
-This will compute the pKa values for residue 100 from chain A and B
+This will compute the pKa values for residue 100 from chain A and B from all frames.

-for all frames.
+I also added one more option `-s` or `--skip` to allow users to subsample the trajectory frames.

 ## Example output
 ```